Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/config-adlsgen2.md

 The next step from a Replicate perspective is to create an Azure Synapse Analytics target endpoint.
 Replicate stages data by writing it to files in Azure storage.
-Before we can configure our Replicate target endpoint, however, we must be sure that our infrastructure on Azure is configured as needed to support this.
+Before we can configure our Replicate target endpoint, we must be sure that our infrastructure on Azure is configured as needed to support this.

-First we need to set up the storage Replicate will use to map data into Azure Synapse Analytics.
+First, we need to set up the storage Replicate will use to map data into Azure Synapse Analytics.
-For this tutorial we will use 2nd generataion Azure Data Lake Storage (ADLS-2) to manage the external tables.
+For this tutorial we will use 2nd generation Azure Data Lake Storage (ADLS-2) to manage the external tables.

 #### Create an ADLS-2 Storage Account